quil-lang/magicl/README.md

 ### Extensions

-MAGICL by default only uses pure ANSI Common Lisp code.
+`MAGICL/CORE` by default only uses pure ANSI Common Lisp code.
 If you wish to accelerate it or extend the functionality, you may load *MAGICL extensions*.
 These extensions typically install new backends to MAGICL functions.
 The available extensions are:

-- `MAGICL/FANCY`: for every extension we've got under the kitchen sink
 - `MAGICL/EXT-BLAS`: for BLAS functions
 - `MAGICL/EXT-LAPACK`: for LAPACK functions
 - `MAGICL/EXT-EXPOKIT`: for expokit (matrix `exp()`) functions

+For backwards compatibility, `MAGICL` loads every extension under the kitchen sink. **This may change in future versions of MAGICL!**

 If you use extensions, you'll need the requisite C/Fortran libraries.
 Expokit will automatically build for you, as it's included